-The responsibility of managing and overseeing the cyber risk in an organisation must sit at the executive level
+The responsibility of managing and overseeing the cyber risk in an organization must sit at the executive level

 Cyber-attacks could cause severe disruption to a company’s business functions or operational supply chain, impact reputation, compromise customer information or result in loss of intellectual property.